Diversity

 1. Bring in speakers

 Panel discussions allow for multiple speakers to bounce ideas around for a thorough conversation, while presentations can really highlight a speaker’s area of expertise.
+You can hold these talks online if not all your employees work together in one office.
 Whichever style your company goes with, it’s sure to be an engaging and thought-provoking experience.

 2. Plan a workshop